abruzzi/data-fetching-patterns-in-react/README.md

 SSR was invented to solve this problem.
 Server-side rendering (SSR) is a technique where web page content is generated on the server and sent to the client as fully formed HTML, enabling faster initial page loads and improved SEO by making content immediately available to search engines.

-Traditionally, in React SSR, the React components are rendered to HTML strings on the server, which are then sent to the client.
+Traditionally, in SSR, the components are rendered to HTML strings on the server, which are then sent to the client.
 This process hydrates the static markup with event handlers on the client side, turning it into a fully interactive application without needing to fetch and render the initial content on the client, enhancing performance and SEO.

 For example, you could use `renderToString` API to render the component tree into a HTML tree: